aspenlin/labtestocr/Installation.md

 #### Install extra tessdata
-(have to download this for chi_sim to work) git clone https://github.com/tesseract-ocr/tessdata.git //this will clone all the traineddata from github, there should be a better way to just download one traineddata then move the necessary .traineddata(like chi_sim.traineddata) to /usr/local/share/tessdata
+(have to download this for chi_sim to work) git clone https://github.com/tesseract-ocr/tessdata.git // this will clone all the traineddata from github, there should be a better way to just download one traineddata then move the necessary .traineddata(like chi_sim.traineddata) to /usr/local/share/tessdata

 #### Install ScrollView.jar
-//for training purpose, to show tesseract segment result, didn't really use in the end, doesn't seem to work on a server, need display, can probably work with Xterm
+// for training purpose, to show tesseract segment result, didn't really use in the end, doesn't seem to work on a server, need display, can probably work with Xterm

-Sudo apt-get install default-jdk to install javac Downloaded ScrollView.jar to tesseract/java
+Sudo apt-get install default-jdk to install javac

+Downloaded ScrollView.jar to tesseract/java

 Make ScrollVIew.jar

 export SCROLLVIEW_PATH=$PWD/java

-#### Install necessary fonts for tesstrianing: (Will need to download extra fonts for training Chinese later)
+#### Install necessary fonts for tesstraining:
-sudo apt install ttf-mscorefonts-installer sudo apt install fonts-dejavu fc-cache -vf //this is probably for checking fonts available
+(Will need to download extra fonts for training Chinese, see later) sudo apt install ttf-mscorefonts-installer sudo apt install fonts-dejavu fc-cache -vf //this is probably for checking fonts available

 ## Set up for tessturotial (training English):
-//Follow instructions in the following link: https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract-4.00, If you run into some problems, refer to notes below mkdir ~/tesstutorial cd ~/tesstutorial mkdir langdata
+// Follow instructions in the following link: https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract-4.00, If you run into some problems, refer to notes below mkdir ~/tesstutorial cd ~/tesstutorial mkdir langdata